 What the Deputy is now saying is that we should not proceed with any policy unless we get the agreement of all the associations.

 The existing officers should be retained.

-Is the Deputy is saying is that we should now not proceed with any policy unless we have the full agreement of all the associations.
+Is the Deputy saying that we should now not proceed with any policy unless we have the full agreement of all the associations?
 He said the initiative would block promotions but it will not.

 The Minister of State should deal with the issue.

 It will be a short-term commission for a period of three years.
 This will not block promotions.
 I have the support of the general staff.
 The recommendation came to me from the military management.
 I support it and will continue to support it 100%.
 It is the right thing to do.

 The Deputy should outline the reason we are losing the staff.